Sling Pilot Academy Airport Noise Reduction Efforts

 - We have won awards from the South Bay Workforce Investment Board, and the US Senate, for our training and placement of local apprentices

-- We have over 100 full-time students and over 200 part time students, many of which come from outside of our state
+- We have close to 200 full-time students and over 200 part time students, many of which come from outside of our state

 - Our Students patronize local restaurants and businesses, providing income to Torrance businesses